Left-right asymmetry in predicting brain activity from LLMs' representations emerges with their formal linguistic competence: Results

-Fig.~\ref{fig:olmo-2_rv_acc} shows the evolution during training of the left-right asymmetry in brain scores, computed here with OLMo-2 7B, and the performance of this model on the minimal pairs benchmarks (BLiMP, Zorro, Arithmetic and Dyck).
-First, we observe a phase transition, that is an abrupt change, for the left-right asymmetry in brain predictivity (blue curve).
-The brain score in the left hemisphere becomes stronger than in the right as the model is trained on more tokens, reproducing in more detail the behavior reported in \citet[][Fig.~B10]{bonnasse-gahot_fmri_2024}.
-As for the performance on the four minimal pairs tests, the BLiMP and Zorro benchmarks (left panels) show a phase transition in the same interval as the left-right asymmetry, while the scores on the non-linguistics tests, Arithmetic and Dyck (right panels), do not follow the same pattern.
-The amount of training where formal linguistic abilities emerge is around 10B tokens, consistent with what \citet{tigges2024llm} found with the Pythia family (see also our own results with Pythia below, section~\ref{sec:pythiaresults}).
+Fig.~\ref{fig:olmo-2_rv_acc} shows the evolution during training of the left-right asymmetry in brain predictivity, computed with OLMo-2 7B, and the performance of this model on the four minimal-pair benchmarks (BLiMP, Zorro, Arithmetic and Dyck).

+First, a phase transition, that is, an abrupt change, occurs for the left-right asymmetry in brain predictivity (blue curve).
+The brain correlation in the left hemisphere becomes stronger than in the right as the model is trained on more tokens, reproducing in more detail the behavior reported in \citet[][Fig.~B10]{bonnasse-gahot_fmri_2024}.
+As for the performance on the four minimal-pair tests, the BLiMP and Zorro benchmarks (top panels) show a phase transition in the same interval as the left-right asymmetry, while the scores on the non-linguistics tests, Arithmetic and Dyck (bottom panels), do not follow the same pattern.
+The amount of training where formal linguistic abilities emerge is around 10B tokens, consistent with what \citet{tigges2024llm} reported for the Pythia family (see also our own results with Pythia below, section~\ref{sec:pythiaresults}).

 We further focus on the sub-tasks of BLiMP labeled ``morphology'', ``syntax'', ``syntax\_semantics'', and ``semantics'' by the authors of this benchmark.
 The evolution of performance split across these four categories is displayed on Supplementary Fig.~\ref{fig:olmo-2_rv_blimp}.
 The emergence of left-right asymmetry aligns slightly more closely with the performance on syntactic tests than with those pertaining to morphology or semantics.
 This suggests a particular salience of syntactic processing in driving the observed brain-LLM alignment.